ozzi7/Hackerrank-Solutions/Python/Readme.txt

+Notes:
-Note: These were solved with no prior knowledge of python.
+These were solved with no prior knowledge of python.
+Mostly python 3, some are python 2.